Table of Contents

 Management Styles refer to the different ways a manager leads and guides their teams.
 These styles go a long way in shaping how they make decisions, organise tasks, give rewards, handle discipline, and utilise their authority.
 Choosing effective Management Styles that match your personality, strengths and weaknesses can help you become a more effective and confident manager.

-The best Management Style for you depends on factors such as:
+The best Types of Management Styles depend on factors such as:

 Common Types of Management Styles